Corporate relocation startup Shyft raises $15M – TechCrunch

 And as Alpert noted, Shyft also partners with more traditional relocation companies like Graebel, rather than treating them as competitors.

 The company was originally called Crater and focused on building technology for creating accurate moving estimates via video.
-It changed its name and its business model back in 2018 (Alpert acknowledged, “It wasn’t a very popular pitch in the beginning: ‘Hey, we’re building estimation software for moving companies.'”) but the technology remains a crucial differentiator.
+It changed its name and its business model back in 2018 (Alpert acknowledged, “It wasn’t a very popular pitch in the beginning: ‘Hey, we’re building estimation software for moving companies.’ “), but the technology remains a crucial differentiator.

 “Our technology is within 95% accurate at identifying volume and weight of the move,” he said.
 “When moving companies know the information is reliable, they can bid very aggressively.”

-As result, Alpert said the employer benefits not just from having happier employees, but lower moving costs.
+As a result, Alpert said the employer benefits not just from having happier employees, but lower moving costs.

 The new funding, meanwhile, was led by Inovia Capital, with participation from Blumberg Capital and FJ Labs.

-“There’s a total misalignment between transactional relocation services and the many logistical, social, and lifestyle needs that come with moving to a new city,” Inovia Partner Todd Simpson said in a statement.
+“There’s a total misalignment between transactional relocation services and the many logistical, social, and lifestyle needs that come with moving to a new city,” Inovia partner Todd Simpson said in a statement.
 “As businesses shift towards more distributed workforces and talent becomes accustomed to personalized experiences, the demand for a curated moving offering will continue to grow.”